 Limitations: HCAs should always be mindful to work within their scope of practice.
-Whilst it is accepted that this scope may develop with experience, clients must always be referred onwards to a relevant professional where necessary (an example maybe more complex diagnostic testing needs).
+Whilst it is accepted that this scope may develop with experience, clients must always be referred onwards to a relevant professional where necessary.

 4. The Protected Function of the HAD